hardpixel/systemd-manager/README.md

 # Systemd Manager
+Gnome Shell extension to manage systemd services

+## About
 Systemd Manager is a Gnome Shell Extension which allows you to start/stop systemd services via a menu in the status area in the top panel.
 You can preselect which services should be shown in the extension preferences dialog.

 ![Screenshot](https://raw.githubusercontent.com/hardpixel/systemd-manager/master/screenshot.png)